reedsy/challenges/ruby-on-rails-engineer.md

   - author
 ```

-You need to implement the retrieve method, which should get a list of books on the right order.
+You need to implement the retrieve method, which should get a list of books in the right order.

 ```ruby
 class Feed